-Expat children moving to Melbourne will scarcely have time to miss their friends back home as relocation to this fun-filled Australian city will certainly be an adventure of note.
+Expat children moving to Melbourne will scarcely have time to miss their friends back home since this fun-filled coastal city has tons to see and do.

-The communities that make up the city's melting pot culture place a high value on family life and are known to be child friendly.
-There's a wide variety of family-friendly suburbs in Melbourne, and most families live in standalone houses rather than apartments, giving the family easy access to outdoor space.
-With at least six months a year of warm, dry weather, kids can take advantage of countless fun-filled activities outside the house.
+The communities that make up Melbourne’s melting-pot culture place a high value on family life and are known to be child friendly.
+There's a wide variety of family-friendly suburbs in Melbourne, and most families live in standalone houses rather than apartments, affording more space and usually a garden.
+With at least six months a year of warm, dry weather, kids can partake in countless fun outdoor activities.

 Education and schools in Melbourne

-With both public and private education on offer and an extensive range of subjects to choose from, parents can rest assured that expat children will be going into a good school environment.
-Some schools provide a bus service, but for parents who are stuck with the school run and need to get across Melbourne’s sprawling suburbia, a car is essential.
+With both public and private education in Melbourne, and an extensive range of subjects to choose from, parents can rest assured that expat children will be going into a good school environment.
+Some schools provide a bus service, but for parents without this option and who need to get across Melbourne’s sprawling suburbia, a car is essential.

 Out and about with kids in Melbourne

-Melbourne caters for all types of familes – from the adventurous to the artistic, no matter their personal preferences, there's plenty to see and do in the city.
+Melbourne caters for all types of families, from the adventurous to the artistic, and there's always plenty to see and do in the city.

-The beach is the place to be in summer, and Melbourne's array of beaches promise hours of fun in the sun.
+The beach is the place to be in summer, and Melbourne's gorgeous coastline promises hours of fun in the sun.

 Arts and entertainment for kids in Melbourne

-During school holidays older children can enjoy an outing to the local IMAX.
-For the more creative spirits, there are options to get hands on with the interactive technology exhibits at Scienceworks, or splash paint about at an art class.
+During school holidays, children of all ages can enjoy an outing to Luna park – a carnival with something for everyone.
+Kids can learn while having fun with hands-on interactive technology exhibits at Scienceworks, or they can splash paint about at an art class.